Application Composition Report

 - The threat level counters in the older Application Composition Report counted the number of violating components, while the similar counters in the current version of the report count violations.

-- In Aggregated mode, the "waived" and "grandfathered" indicators in the policy violations table are displayed when all of the violations for the given component are waived or grandfathered.
-In the Summary mode of the older Application Composition Report, which is analogous to the current Aggregated mode, the "waived" and "grandfathered" indicators never appeared.
+- In Aggregated mode, the "waived" and "Legacy Violations" indicators in the policy violations table are displayed when all of the violations for the given component are waived or Legacy Violations.
+In the Summary mode of the older Application Composition Report, which is analogous to the current Aggregated mode, the "waived" and "Legacy Violations" indicators never appeared.

 - Accessing the Report